 The whole purpose of a Chapter 7 bankruptcy is to help honest people, who, through circumstances outside of their control, accrued substantial debt.
 Most clients who file under Chapter 7 of the Bankruptcy Code have minimal property, and they have to be under the median income or pass the means test to qualify.

-In New Jersey the median income is $68,349 for a family of one, $82,283 for a family of 2, $103,634 for a family of 3 and $125,465 for a family of 4 and $9000 for each additional person in excess of a family of 4.
-However, even if you are above the median income, you may qualify if you can beat the means test with all the deductions available.
+In New Jersey, the median income is $68,349 for a family of one, $82,283 for a family of two, $103,634 for a family of three, and $125,465 for a family of four, adding $9,000 for each additional person in excess of a family of four.
+However, even if you are above the median income, you may qualify if you can beat the means test with all the deductions.

-If you are current on your mortgage payment and your home is worth $150,000 and you owe $120,000, you will be able to keep your real estate that you live in since under the law, you are now allowed an exemption of $25,150.
+If you are current on your mortgage payment and your home is worth $150,000, and you owe $120,000, you will be able to keep the real estate that you live in since, under the law, you are now allowed an exemption of $25,150.

-Thus, besides being under the median income and not having too much property, you want to make sure that you not only qualify for Chapter 7 bankruptcy but all your property would be exempt or protected.
+You have to be very careful before you file Chapter 7 bankruptcy because if you have too much property, it will not be exempt.
+A Chapter 7 trustee will sell the nonexempt property to pay a portion to creditors.
+Besides being under the median income and not having too much property, you want to make sure that you qualify for Chapter 7 bankruptcy, but all your property would be exempt or protected.

 Our founding attorney, Steven N. Taieb, has been a South Jersey bankruptcy attorney for over 35 years and is board-certified in consumer bankruptcy law.
 He will work with you to find the best possible solution to your debt problems.